-Curious why a SIM card is so important nowadays, and how could such a small thing be so powerful?
+Curious about why a SIM card is so important nowadays, and how could such a small thing be so powerful?
 It’s true – your device would be severely limited without it.
 And, just so you know, the source of its power is the golden chip itself.
-The plastic around it simply prevents the chip from coming in contact with other electronics in the device.
+The surrounding plastic simply prevents the chip from coming in contact with other electronics in the device.
 By this point, you probably know you need to insert it into a SIM card slot in your device.
 But what does a SIM card do once you turn the phone on?
 Let’s find out.

 The primary function of a SIM card is to give you a unique identity on a mobile network.
 It’s all in the name, after all – Subscriber Identification Module (SIM).
 When you turn the phone on, you gain an International mobile subscriber identity (IMSI).
 The IMSI is received by the network and cross-referenced in their internal database for Authentication Key (Ki).

-After confirmation that the card is legitimate, and a generation of a second Authentication Key, the access is granted.
+After confirmation that the card is legitimate, and a generation of a second Authentication Key, access is granted.
 That also means that your location can be tracked by reviewing the networks you accessed.
 You must’ve seen something like this in movies or crime documentaries.

 2. Stores your billing information

 Seems logical, right?
 Once you have a unique identity, the carrier can track your postpaid or prepaid SIM card and log all of its activities.
 Depending on the type, you can be billed at the end of the month or asked to pre-pay to get access to data.
-The bill stays accurate even if you go into roaming e.g. travel to a new country or access a new network.
+The bill stays accurate even if you go into roaming, e.g. travel to a new country or access a new network.

 3. SIM card gives you a unique number

-By enabling the card and turning the phone on, you get a number that people can call or send text/multimedia messages to.
+By enabling the sim card and turning the phone on, you get a number that people can call or send text/multimedia messages to.
 When you can return the call or reply to the message, you know only the recipient will see it.
 As a consequence of this feature, more and more applications started using a phone number as a way to verify the identity or enable certain features.

 4. SIM card allows you to access the Internet